Marian Vanghelie

 The slogan used by Adriean Videanu against him in the Bucharest 2005 mayor elections was count on the one who counts (contează pe cine contează), a catch-phrase meant to disparage Vanghelie's lower-class background and lack of formal education.
 Vanghelie did provoke a measure of public concern when he was unable to conjugate the verb a fi (to be) on national television, earning him the derisive nickname "Vanghelie Care Este" (Vanghelie Who Is).

 In 2008 he had General Iacob Lahovary's remains removed from his tomb at Bellu Cemetery; Vanghelie's grandfather, Constantin Niculae, was buried there, instead.

+In 2019 he founded the Independent Social Democratic Party (PSDI), which he described as more leftist than PSD and a left-wing nationalist party and which supported his candidacy for mayor of Sector 5.

 In May 2021, Vanghelie was sentenced by the Bucharest Tribunal to 11 years and 8 months for corruption.
 The judge decided to convict Vanghelie for each of the three charges brought against him: bribery, abuse of office, and money laundering.

+In April 2024, the Independent Social Democratic Party, founded by Marian Vanghelie and led by Leonard Petre, joined the Romanian Sovereignist Bloc.
+The Bloc supports Vanghelie's candidacy for mayor of Sector 5.